IonicaBizau/node-ul/DOCUMENTATION.md

 - **Object** The result object.

 ### `deepMerge()`
-Recursively merge the objects from arguments, returning a new object.
+Recursively merges the objects from the arguments, returning a new object.

 Usage: `Ul.deepMerge(obj1, obj2, obj3, obj4, ..., objN)`